post-self/idumea.post-self.ink/content/notes.md

 From *The Prophet.*

-I had originlly intended to use the lyrics from the hymn titled "Idumea", which is included in the next appendix, but-- ah!
+I had originally intended to use the lyrics from the hymn titled "Idumea", which is included at the end of the text, but-- ah!
 For some reason, it did not fit.
 I could not tell you why, dear reader.
 Perhaps it was the strong Christian nature of the text after a certain point, which fit strangely for the Odists, notably Jewish as they are.
 It, after all, is what spurred the language at the end of my...we shall call it a little meltdown at the end, there, yes?

 Perhaps it was that, as the story filled out within the middle, it just did not fit.
 I, Rye, suffered, perhaps.
 I wailed, "What will become of me?"
 I am the one who was overcome by overflow.
 I promise you, my friends, I *promise* you, however, that this is not my story.
 The judgment is upon my head for what I have done, but it is not my story.
 This story belongs to The Woman.